FinalVossler/Root-Front-Host/README.md

 - Support price conversion from dollar to euro depending on the selected language
 - Write the payment methods cypress tests
 - Write the shipping methods cypress tests
+- Rename FileInptus to inputFiles for consistency with InputSelect
+- Add a border color to the selectable columns in the elements component

 # https://www.vivamed.com/